cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Ben W.: As we discuss the security and privacy of logs, it seems there may need to be a legal framework developed around the rights, duties and obligations of parties handing the logs, aside from the auditing of log operators that is technical in nature.
 Does the CAB Forum need to look at these non-technical issues?

 Ryan: If you look at Mozilla’s policy concerning repositories, it says that all repositories must be publicly accessible without username/password.
-That is similar to the approach that we have taken with CT logs—they should be open as a condition of the software that requires and implements them.
+That is similar to the approach that we have taken with CT logs-they should be open as a condition of the software that requires and implements them.

 Kirk: Ryan, I have one quick question, does Google’s privacy policy, with its Opt Out provisions, apply to CT?
 Will it apply to CT?